Basij: Commanders

+Motivation

+While some joined the Basij because of genuine religious convictions, or loyalty to their pro-regime and traditional religious family and community background, others reportedly join Basij only to take advantage of the benefits of membership and to get admission to university or as a tool to get promotion in government jobs.

 Benefits for members of the Basij reportedly include exemption from the 21 months of military service required for Iranian men, reserved spots in universities, and a small stipend.
 Members of Basij are more likely than non-members to obtain government positions, especially security related positions within government-controlled institutions.

-While some joined the Basij because of genuine religious convictions, others reportedly join Basij only to take advantage of the benefits of membership and to get admission to university or as a tool to get promotion in government jobs.
+In addition, recruits are also "put through heavy indoctrination". including an initial month and a half of "military and ideological training".

 Politics

-In theory the Basij are banned from involvement in politics by the Iranian constitution, but its leadership is considered active, particularly during and after the 2005 election of President Mahmoud Ahmadinejad.
+In theory, the Basij are banned from involvement in politics by the Iranian constitution, but its leadership is considered active, particularly during and after the 2005 election of President Mahmoud Ahmadinejad.
 In past elections militia members have voted for both hardliners and reformists.
-President Ahmadinejad enjoyed significant support from militia members, many of whom have benefited from his policies during his presidency.
+President Ahmadinejad received significant support from militia members, many of whom have benefited from his policies during his presidency.
 Supreme Leader Khamenei described Basij as "the greatest hope of the Iranian nation" and "an immaculate tree".

+Controversy

+The Basij militia has long been a source of domestic and international controversy due to its central role in suppressing dissent and enforcing ideological conformity in Iran.
+While officially tasked with promoting Islamic values and supporting public order, the force has been widely criticized for its involvement in human rights abuses.

+Allegations against the Basij include arbitrary arrests, torture, sexual violence, and the targeting of minors.
+Additionally, the group’s role in enforcing hijab laws and monitoring civilian behavior has raised serious concerns about privacy, bodily autonomy, and freedom of expression.
+International organizations such as Amnesty International and the United Nations have documented numerous cases in which Basij members used excessive and, at times, lethal force during protests, most notably during the 2009 Green Movement and the 2022–2023 Mahsa Amini protests.The Basij’s close ties to the Islamic Revolutionary Guard Corps (IRGC) and protection from legal accountability have further fueled criticism, leading many observers to view the organization not as a civilian force, but as a powerful instrument of state repression.

+Amnesty International reports include 45 survivors, ranging from children to adults (aged 12–48), who endured rape (including multilateral or gang rape) and other forms of sexual assault, perpetrated with objects like batons and hosepipes, by state agents including Basij members.